TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Impact Statement

-\textbf{Limitations \& Societal Impacts.} Our evaluation is currently limited to CNN-based architectures on vision tasks.
-As future work, we hope to extend \sysname\ to different architectures (\textit{e.g.}~Transformers, RNNs) and applications (\textit{e.g.}~audio or biological data).
-In addition, while on-device training avoids the excessive electricity consumption and carbon emissions of centralised training~\cite{greenai,training_carbon2022mc}, it has thus far been a significantly draining process for the battery life of edge devices.
-Nevertheless, \sysname\ paves the way towards alleviating this issue as demonstrated in Figure~\ref{subfig:energy}.
+While on-device training avoids the excessive electricity consumption and carbon emissions of centralised training~\citep{greenai,training_carbon2022mc}, it has thus far been a significantly draining process for the battery life of edge devices.
+However, \sysname\ paves the way towards alleviating this issue, demonstrated in Figure~\ref{subfig:energy}.